Climate Risk Management & FCA Compliance

 In addition, the Climate Risk Forum has published extensive guidance on topics such as climate risk appetites, climate risk training, and managing legal risk.
 The authors of these materials are four working groups on climate risk that convene under the auspices of the FCA and the PRA.

-The Bank of England is also running a series of exploratory scenario exercises on climate risk involving the largest UK banks and insurers.
-These use scenarios to try and better understand how different kinds of climate risks will impact these areas of the financial services industry.
+The Bank of England is also conducting a series of exploratory scenario exercises on climate risk involving the largest UK banks and insurers.
+These exercises use scenarios to try to better understand how different kinds of climate risks will impact these areas of the financial services industry.

 Compliance teams should partner with the risk management teams in both the first and second lines of defence to meet these obligations, continually improve their firm's climate risk management programme, and meet climate risk management-related regulatory obligations.